Digital in the Civil Society Strategy – your views

 - Supporting the establishment of Local Digital Skills Partnerships, which bring together stakeholders from local government, civil society, and businesses to address digital-skills gaps.

-- Supporting the development of the Charity Digital Code of Practice, developed by Zoe Amar Digital, Tech Trust, Small Charities Coalition, NCVO and others.
+- Supporting the development of the Charity Digital Code of Practice, developed by Zoe Amar Digital, Charity Digital, Small Charities Coalition, NCVO and others.

 - Working with sector partners to deliver a Digital Trustees campaign to promote digital confidence on charity boards.